 Often advertised as and also known as the Classic Tooting Bec because it was not in the centre of Tooting but was some distance north and closer to Tooting Bec Underground (tube) rail station.

-The Classic Cinema closed on 21st march 1983 with Mel Gibson in “Mad Max” and “Mad Max II”.
-It then became used for screening Asian ‘Bollywood’ films until around 1986.
+The Classic Cinema closed on 21st March 1983 with Mel Gibson in “Mad Max” and “Mad Max II”.
+In its last years it had also been used for screening Asian ‘Bollywood’ films on Sunday mornings/afternoons.

-The stallls area was converted into retail use and the circle became the Classic Nightclub from 1987, which remains in use today.
+The building was closed up for a while, then the stalls area was converted into retail use and the circle became the Classic Nightclub from 1987, which remains in use today.

 Just login to your account and subscribe to this theater